 The Academy curriculum is designed to meet the individual needs of all students.
 We will provide a world class education which serves the needs of local businesses and the whole community.
 Our curriculum focuses on essential subject knowledge and independent learning skills.
 There is an Academy priority for all students to attain a high level of competence in literacy and mathematics across the curriculum.

 All teaching in Key stage 4 and 5 leads to nationally recognised qualifications.
 In addition, the Academy has an extensive enrichment programme to enhance students’ learning.
 Students are supported to make rapid progress by a range of qualified staff including Form Tutors, Raising Standards Leaders, Academic Coaches, Academic Mentors, Pastoral Officers and Learning Support Assistants.

-Students follow a Key Stage 3 programme in which they study English, Mathematics, Science, Computing, Geography, History, Modern Foreign Languages, Religious Education, Art, Graphics, Resistant Materials, Food Technology, Performing Arts, Physical Education, Personal Social and Health Education as well as Citizenship The skills taught in Key Stage 3 prepare students for the rigours of Key Stage 4 study and end of course examinations.
+Students follow a Key Stage 3 programme in which they study English, Mathematics, Science, Computing, Geography, History, Modern Foreign Languages, Religious Education, Art, Graphics, Resistant Materials, Food Technology, Performing Arts, Physical Education, as well as Personal Social and Health Education.
+The skills taught in Key Stage 3 prepare students for the rigours of Key Stage 4 study and end of course examinations.

 In Year 9, students have the opportunity to experience all the subjects within the options on offer before making their final choices.
 This ensures that students, supported by parents and staff are able to make informed decisions.